Fall 2014 undergraduate interns Hannah Guernsey, Akira Conley, and Collin Poirot

 - Collaborating with faculty, staff, and students

 This is an unpaid internship.
-Selected interns should be available at least 15-20 hours per week during the summer.
+Selected interns should be available at least 10 hours per week during the semester, and 15-20 hours per week during the summer.

 Spring 2012 undergraduate interns Courtney Lee, Tim Schroedter, and Heather Wong